 That being said, you’ll find that Shoestrings and Fancy Things doesn’t throw around recipes for a successful <insert random pompous term>.

 The information, recommendation, assessments and whatnot you’ll read about here are lessons I’ve learned along the way and approaches that have worked for me.
 If you’ve got better ones, I can’t wait to hear about them. #really

 What’s with the shoestrings?

 Like any self-respecting toddler, I made a point of constantly escaping the confines of my crib.
-On my many adventures, one thing remained constant, I would always take a particular pair of shoes with me.
+On my many adventures, one thing remained constant, I would always take a black and red checkered, pair of shoes with me.
 And here’s the catch.
 I wasn’t wearing them.
 They were tied together by their shoestrings and I would carry them around like that.
 Yes, barefoot.

-Even though it’s on a different level, I see a lot of similarities between those times and the challenges we face in the online environment.
+Even though it’s on a different level, I see a lot of similarities between my walking around proudly carrying my shoes by their shoestrings and the challenges we face in today’s online environment.
 I knew I was supposed to have shoes on but I had little to no experience with wearing them so carrying them around was quite enough in my book.